afearbm/new-relic-plugins/cisco-ucs/README.md

 The Cisco UCS plugin collects data by making REST calls to the Cisco UCS Manager.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**

 - A New Relic account (Sign up for a free account [here](http://newrelic.com).)

 **Cisco UCS Plugin Requirements**

 - The plugin supports **Cisco UCS Manager 2.2+**
+- Java 1.7 or higher
-- **A Blue Medora License.**A trial license will ship with the plugin that is valid until November 15, 2016.
-To obtain a production license or get pricing information for the plugin, contact sales@bluemedora.com.
+- **A Blue Medora License.** A trial license will ship with the plugin that is valid for 14 days.
+To obtain a production license or get pricing information for the plugin, please contact sales@bluemedora.com.

 ----